-The 2018 version, to be held April 11-15, will be the fifth annual event.
+The 2019 version, to be held April 10-14, will be the sixth annual event.
 The festival is centered in downtown Detroit, and held at venues like the Detroit Film Theatre at the Detroit Institute of Arts, the Fillmore Detroit and Cinema Detroit.

-The festival’s spine is documentaries with strong connections to Detroit or Michigan – though it also books films outside that realm.
+The festival’s spine is documentaries with strong connections to Detroit or Michigan – though it also books great documentaries without specific local ties.

 In addition to screening films, Freep Film Festival embraces the journalistic and community-minded mission of the Free Press.
 This means we host in-depth discussions after many of our films – not just quickie director Q&As.
 We like to encourage conversations that spin off the issues raised by the movies.
-We also host other related events, including dance parties, panel discussions, theater tours and more.
+We also host other related events, including music events, panel discussions, theater tours and more.